CJ Sparxx Shows Off Her Insane Curves In Jeweled Bikini

 "Hottie," a third comment read.

-“You’re a gift from heaven babe,” a fourth user wrote.
+"You're a gift from heaven babe," wrote a fourth user.

-The model’s fans have grown accustomed to seeing her sport racy looks in her online snaps.
-She continues to delight in skimpy bathing suits, teeny tops, tight dresses, and more.
+CJ's fans have grown accustomed to seeing her sport racy looks in her online snaps.
+She continues to delight in skimpy bathing suits, tiny tops, tight dresses, and more.

-As previously reported by The Inquisitr, CJ recently grabbed the attention of her followers in a nude g-string two-piece while hanging at the beach.
+As previously reported by The Inquisitr, she recently grabbed the attention of her followers in a nude G-string two-piece while hanging at the beach.
 That post has pulled in more than 17,000 likes and over 400 comments to date.